Resource-efficient Inference with Foundation Model Programs: Methodology

 To model these rewards, we define a \emph{subpolicy} $\pi_{k_i}$ with learnable parameters~$\theta_{k_i}$.
 Given the input $x_t$, subpolicy $\pi_{k_i}$ outputs a reward prediction

 This structured design simplifies the decision space: rather than jointly optimizing over all $n_{k_1} \times \cdots \times n_{k_N}$ backend combinations, we train $N$ separate subpolicies.
 Each subpolicy is specialized to one of the $N$ function calls, thereby simplifying the optimization process, enabling parallel learning, and reducing unwanted interference across calls.
+This per-call decomposition is critical for a precise credit assignment.
+In a monolithic joint policy, it is difficult to attribute rewards correctly, especially in the presence of control flow where some function calls may be conditionally skipped.
+Our structured approach resolves this by updating a subpolicy only when its corresponding function is executed, ensuring that reward signals are correctly aligned with the decisions that caused them.

 \paragraph{Gradient-based Thompson Sampling} To balance exploration and exploitation in the online setting, decisions are made using Thompson Sampling~\cite{zhang2020neural} instead of greedily selecting the FM backend with the highest predicted reward.
 For each backend $m_{k_i,j_i} \in M_{k_i}$, the subpolicy samples a reward from a normal distribution: